caitlynlee/universalContours_study3/README.md

 # Universal Contours
 Generating and presenting stimuli for universal contours study.
-Code is for generating and presenting stimuli.

 ### STIMULI
-Directory containing relevant subdirectories with 390 shapes and 390 sounds.
-Also containing jupyter notebooks for looking at the variance in the relevant paramters of shapes and sounds.
+Directory contains relevant subdirectories with the 390 shapes and 390 sounds that were used for the study. *STIMULI* directory also containing jupyter notebooks for looking at the variance in the relevant parameters of shapes and sounds, as well as code for generating new shapes or sounds.

+Once stimuli are generated, `getParameters.py` is used to generate stimuli parameter JSONs for further analysis.
+Stimuli parameter JSONs are placed in *DATA* directory.

+#### images and sounds

+All stimuli used for the study are found in their respective directories.
+Directories are sorted according to zscored number of corners or spectral centroid.
+Within each numbered subdirectory, there are directories for each generating method and stimuli generated using that method contained within.

-#### Images
+#### generating_images

-Images were created using Processing.
-Two methods were used to create images.
-Number of corners range from 1-13.

-One method used to create the images include combination of lines and curves, with a given number of vertices.
-Proportion of curves ranges from 0 to 1.
-The other method used to create the images was distorting a circle; takes as a parameter a specified number of points around which the circle will be distorted.

-Code for generating images can be found in *generating_images* subdirectory
+The two algorithms for generating shapes are contained within `line_curve.pyde` and `pseudoAmeoba.pyde`.
+To run either, open in *Processing* and click run.
+This will output all shapes generated into a subdirectory named *unsorted*.

+To pick some random subset of images to be used and sort according to corner count, call `pickImages.py`

-#### Sounds
+#### generating_sounds

-Sounds were created using the pyo library.
-Three methods were used to create sounds.
-Spectral centroid ranges from 0 to 1950

-Methods used to generate the sounds: LFO, SAW table, and ROS.
-LFO also uses sine loop, with random parameters.
-SAW generator also takes random parameters, and chaotic attractor for the Rossler system.
-Takes Rossler system, or sine wave, as one of the paramaters.
-The duration of the sounds ranges from 0.5 seconds to 3.5 seconds.

-Code for generating images can be found in *generating_sounds* subdirectory
+The three methods used to create and save the sounds can all be found in the `Making and Saving sounds` notebook.
+As noted in the Jupyter notebook, cells from within the notebook must be run individually in order to generate the desired number of sounds.
+This will output all sounds into a subdirectory named *unsorted*.

+To pick some random subset of sounds to be used and sort them according to spectral centroid, run the code within the `Picking and Sorting sounds` notebook.

 ### GUI